kevinlawler/kerf1/README.md

 A client can be a plain old Kerf instance:

     ./kerf

+Note: the server and the client should be separate instances.
 In the client paste each of the lines individually:

     socket: open_socket("localhost","1234")